int020h/pimatic-bmp180/README.md

     {... any other devices you have configured ...}
 ```
 Of course you may need to adjust the device, address and interval parameters.
 The interval parameter is the sensor poll interval in ms.

+After configuration restarting pimatic should install the plugin automatically from the NPM repository.